 Our event is 100% plastic straw-free.
 We do not put any straws in the beverages offered at evening events.
 Additionally, attending crews are encouraged to take the Project Green Flag Pledge which includes choosing reusable over disposable products.
 Some crews offer metal straws onboard, but most crews avoid them altogether.

 3. Serve Food with Plastic-Free Dinnerware:

-All meals were provided in compostable take-away boxes with bamboo cutlery.
+All meals were served on compostable paper plates with bamboo cutlery and compostable hot and cold cups.

 4. Use or Provide Reusable Bags: